AntonioAhn/MWC_NZMCellLines_RNAseq/document/NZMcellLines.md

 # Information on the NZM cell lines

-Over the last 20 years a unique series of cell lines (NZM cell lines) from metastatic melanomas (MMs) occurring in New Zealand patients has been developed (25).
-To date the NZM cell lines have been characterized for cell cycle time, drug sensitivity, and driver gene mutation status.
+Over the last 20 years a unique series of cell lines (called NZM cell lines) from metastatic melanomas (MMs) occurring in New Zealand patients has been developed.

-# Information on batches

-batch1 and batch2

 # RNA-seq information

-- TPM normalised
+- TPM normalised and log2 transformed
-- What was the sequencing depth?
-Paired or single end?
-- Alignment method?
-HISAT2?
+- Paired end sequencing with 40 million reads
--
+- HISAT2 alignment